malva-ot/nomo/nomo-intro.md

 #### 4.2.2 Associative attributes

 A common use case the authors anticipate is to construct an identifier that embeds a small map of named attributes.
-This can be very useful for identifying a particular record in some record set by its unique key-value pairs.
+For example, this can be very useful for identifying a particular record in some record set by its unique key-value pairs.
 Many systems may provide a single value that can uniquely identify a record, such as an `id`, `rowid` or similar user- or system-specified attribute.
 But this is not always the case.

 Imagine a situation where the only way--or the semantically preferable way--to uniquely identify a particular record is to note the values of each of four fields `domain`, `set`, `key`, and `version`.
 In this case we have four key-value pairs, which have no intrinsic ordering relative to each other.
 This yields `4!` = 24 possible orderings of the key-value pairs in an identifier which contains them, an apparent ambiguity when considering the strictly sequential, context-free evaluation of Nomo identifiers.

-This is resolved by the fact that Nomo natively describes an [associative array (map) structure](./nomo-id-primitives.md#7-map) which may be included in the value of some identifiers, and again distinguishes between the values of an identifier itself and the one or many ways in which an identifier may be serialized.
+This is resolved by the fact that Nomo natively describes an [associative array (map) structure](./nomo-id-structures.md#7-map) which may be included in the value of some identifiers, and again distinguishes between the values of an identifier itself and the one or many ways in which an identifier may be serialized.

 In this example we could use the common schema to *write down* one of these row identifiers in any number of ways that would all be valid: